stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 50 Character Points
-*Your voice resounds to the soul of your allies, pulling them back from darkest defeat*
+*Your voice resounds to the soul of your allies, pulling them back from darkest defeat.*

 A single dying creature within 30 feet may roll its recovery die and regain that amount of Stamina.
 Once a creature has benefited from this battle hymn, it can’t benefit from it again until it finishes a long rest.